What are other names for this medicine?

 When you take this medicine with other medicines, it can change the way this or any of the other medicines work.
 Nonprescription medicines, vitamins, natural remedies, and certain foods may also interact.
 Using these products together might cause harmful side effects.
 Talk to your healthcare provider if you are taking:

 - Antibiotics such as ciprofloxacin (Cipro), clarithromycin (Biaxin), erythromycin (Ery-Tab, E.E.S., Erythrocin), rifampin (Rifadin, Rimactane), rifabutin (Mycobutin), and rifapentine (Priftin)

-- Antiseizure medicines such as carbamazepine (Tegretol), ethotoin (Peganone), felbamate (Felbatol), fosphenytoin (Cerebyx), gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Trileptal), phenytoin (Dilantin), primidone (Mysoline), tiagabine (Gabitril), topiramate (Topamax), and valproic acid (Depacon, Depakene, Depakote)
+- Antiseizure medicines such as carbamazepine (Tegretol), ethotoin (Peganone), felbamate (Felbatol), fosphenytoin (Cerebyx), gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Trileptal), phenobarbital, phenytoin (Dilantin), primidone (Mysoline), tiagabine (Gabitril), topiramate (Topamax), and valproic acid (Depacon, Depakene, Depakote)

 - Barbiturates such as butabarbital (Butisol), pentobarbital (Nembutal), and phenobarbital

 - Calcium channel blockers such as diltiazem (Cardizem, Tiazac), and verapamil (Isoptin, Calan)